MattRoger/Zombies-Need-Brains/README.md

 A user login, three spellings games, and three math games.

 ## Installation
-:fork: Fork it
+* Fork it
-:sheep: Clone it
+* :sheep: Clone it
-Install React.js, reactstrap, styled-components, react-browser-router
+* Install React.js, reactstrap, styled-components, react-browser-router

 ## How to use?
 Create an account and choose what game you would like to play.